Mari-Rae Sopper: Career

-Legacy
+Death and legacy

+On September 11, 2001, Sopper was aboard American Airlines Flight 77 en route to Los Angeles International Airport to begin her new career; however, the plane was hijacked and deliberately crashed into The Pentagon.
+Also killed while traveling with her was her pet cat Sammy, the only animal killed onboard any of the hijacked planes.
+Her remains were later recovered and identified.
+She was buried in Arlington National Cemetery.

 Sopper is memorialized at the National September 11 Memorial & Museum in Manhattan, New York City and the Pentagon Memorial in Arlington County, Virginia.
 Her alma mater, Iowa State University, presents the "Mari-Rae Sopper Outstanding Performance Award" to a gymnastics athlete after each home meet.
 A Judge Advocate General's Corps conference room within The Pentagon was also named after her.

-UC Santa Barbara honored Sopper by dedicating the 2002 women's gymnastic season in her honor.
-The team flew Sopper's mother and step-father in to a match at the university's expense.
+UC Santa Barbara honored Sopper by dedicating the 2002 women's gymnastics season in her honor.
+The team flew Sopper's mother and step-father in for a match at the university's expense.

-The "Mari-Rae Sopper Gymnastics Memorial Fund" was created by her mother, Marion, with an initial aim to save the UC Santa Barbara gymnastics program.
+The Mari-Rae Sopper Gymnastics Memorial Fund was created by her mother, Marion, with an initial aim to save the UC Santa Barbara gymnastics program.
 The effort was ultimately unsuccessful after UC Santa Barbara set a $4 million goal while the Fund offered $75,000 and UCSB cut the program.
 The Fund ultimately went to help other gymnastics programs in need.